 For now, we are selecting all the roles.

-The SQL Server provides CREATE SERVER ROLE command to create a new server role. below code snippet will show you the syntax to create SQL Roles.
+The SQL Server provides a CREATE SERVER ROLE command to create a new server role.
+The below code snippet shows the syntax to Create SQL Server Roles.

 -- Syntax to Create New SQL Roles USE [master] GO CREATE SERVER ROLE [Role Name] [ AUTHORIZATION User_Name]; GO